2023 Pacific typhoon season: Typhoon Doksuri (Egay)

 On July 19, the JMA began tracking a low-pressure area east of Mindanao in the Philippine Sea.
 By July 20, it developed into a tropical depression, prompting the JTWC to issue a TCFA later that day.
 On July 21, it intensified into Tropical Storm Doksuri, locally named Egay by PAGASA.
 JTWC began issuing advisories and designated it as 05W.
 Doksuri gradually strengthened as it moved northwestward.
 By July 23 at 12:00 UTC, Doksuri rapidly intensified into a super typhoon over the Philippine Sea.
 Crossing northern Philippines on July 25–26, it weakened to a typhoon and made landfalls on Camiguin Island, Fuga Island in Aparri, Cagayan, and Dalupiri Island.
 Doksuri exited the PAR around 10:00 PHT (02:00 UTC) on July 27.
 It then rapidly intensified again, forming a pinhole eye.
 On July 28, it made its final landfall in Jinjiang, Fujian with sustained winds of 180 km/h (50 m/s), and weakened inland before dissipating.

 The typhoon caused 137 deaths, 46 missing, and 285 injuries, including 27 who died when the MB Aya Express capsized.
 Damages across affected countries totaled $.
 The old Quirino Bridge in Bantay, Ilocos Sur was also severely damaged by floodwaters from the Abra River, submerging the "ONE ILOCOS SUR" inscription.

-Both names Doksuri and Egay were retired.
-It was replaced with Bori and Emil.

 Typhoon Khanun (Falcon)

 On July 26, the JMA reported the formation of a low-pressure area in the Pacific Ocean and upgraded it to a tropical depression later that day.
 The system developed in favorable conditions, including warm sea surface temperatures and low vertical wind shear.
 Both the JMA and JTWC upgraded it to Tropical Storm Khanun, and the JMA assigned the name.
 The JTWC designated it as 06W.
 Khanun showed signs of strengthening with a consolidating LLCC and deep convection over its eastern semicircle.
 It entered the PAR at 03:00 UTC (11:00 PHT) on July 29 and was named Falcon by PAGASA.
 Within 24 hours, it intensified from 50 kn to 120 kn, reaching Category 4 on the Saffir–Simpson scale.
 Khanun exited the PAR around 03:00 PHT (19:00 UTC) on August 1.
 Satellite data later showed continued consolidation with deep convection over its northern semicircle.
 Around 00:00 UTC on August 10, Khanun made landfall over Geojedo, South Korea, with winds of 45 kn.
 The JMA ceased tracking the system early on August 11.

 As of August 18, Khanun left 13 dead, 16 missing, and at least 115 injured.
 Damages reached US$126 million.
 Power outages affected at least 160,000 homes.
-Khanun was the first typhoon on record to cross the entire Korean Peninsula from south to north.
+Khanun was the first typhoon on record to cross the entire Korean Peninsula from south to north since 1951.
 North Korea's KCTV reported rainfall up to 181 mm and winds exceeding 18 km/h in Kangwon Province.
 Although it did not directly impact the Philippines, Khanun and Doksuri enhanced the southwest monsoon, causing widespread flooding.